GST on E-Commerce Overview

 - Mandatory registration – Similar to the rules of GST on e-commerce operators, all e-commerce GST liable suppliers are mandatorily required to register under GST, irrespective of turnover.
 In other words, even if an e-commerce supplier’s aggregate turnover is less than INR 10 Lakhs (in Special Category States) or INR 20 Lakhs (in rest of India), registration will be mandatory.

-- Non-eligibility for Composition Scheme – One of the major implications of GST on e-commerce seller is that such a dealer will not be eligible for registration under the composition scheme.
-Hence, even if the person’s aggregate turnover does not cross INR 1 Crore, which is the revised composition scheme limit as per the latest GST meet on 6th October, he does not have the option to become a composition tax payer.
+- Non-eligibility for Composition Scheme –One of the major implications of GST on e-commerce seller is that such a dealer will not be eligible for registration under the composition scheme.
+Hence, even if the person’s aggregate turnover does not cross INR 1.5 Crore, which is the revised composition scheme limit, he does not have the option to become a composition taxpayer.

-- Negative impact on Cash flow - E-commerce under GST could see a negative impact on the cash flow for suppliers, primarily because of the tax collected at source i.e. TCS at 2% by operators.
-This tax paid will be available as input credit to the supplier on 15th of the next month, which means cash blockage of 30-45 days.
-However the good news is that TDS and TCS have been deferred till 31st March, 2018, and thus this gives ample time to e-commerce players to settle in their operations in the GST era.
+- Negative impact on Cash flow -E-commerce under GST could see a negative impact on the cash flow for suppliers, primarily because of the tax collected at source i.e. TCS at 1% by operators.
+This tax paid will be available as input credit to the supplier on 20th of the next month, which means cash blockage of 30-45 days.
 Another challenge could be that the ITC available to e-commerce suppliers will be dependent upon their vendor’s compliance – as ITC can be availed only if the vendor has filed the monthly return and made full payment of the tax due.

 - Seamless availability of ITC – In the previous regime, e-commerce platforms would charge service tax on the services provided to suppliers on their platform - such as warehousing, logistics, marketplace commission etc. Suppliers were unable to claim input tax credit on the service tax paid, which would become a cost.
 But, levy of GST on e-commerce players will ensure that ITC will be available on all inputs used in the course of or for the furtherance of business.
 In effect, this will result in reduced cost of operations for suppliers as they will now be able to take the credit of tax paid on inputs, which was until now adding up to their cost.